 - Propane lights throughout

-Guests will need to provide their own transportation in, their own bedding, food and drinking water.
+Guests will need to provide their own transportation in, their own sheets, towels, blankets, and bedding, food and drinking water.
 Wash water can be taken from the pond.
 Guests also need to understand the rustic nature of the property before deciding to stay.

 Guests are expected to pack out their trash and leave the building and grounds as they found them or better.

 Preseason, post season and winter requests will be considered subject to seasonal access.
-The road is not plowed in winter and not recommended for use during mud season, typically from March 15 to April 15.
+The road is not plowed in winter and not recommended for use during mud season, typically from March 15 to April 15, with variability depending on winter and spring weather.

-There is a small general store and restaurant (Melby’s) about a 15 -minute drive back into civilization.
+There is a small general store and restaurant (Melby’s) about a 15 -minute drive.
 There are also larger groceries stores in Norway or Bridgton both about 35 minutes away.